percona/community/content/blog/2022-2-15-how-to-publish-blog-post.md

 1. Create a separate branch for your changes.
 2. Add information about you to the `content/authors/` folder.
 3. Add your photo to the folder `assets/blog/authors`.
-4. Add your photo to the folder `assets/blog/authors`.
 5. Add your post in Markdown to the `content/blog` directory.
 Please, specify the name of your file according to the example: "Date-name-in-style-URL" ('2022-02-12-how-to-post.md').